In March, the NFL signed $113 billion in broadcast rights deals. Turns out it was just getting started.

-Under the agreement, the NFL will host 20 sponsored conversations on Twitter Spaces — the app’s live audio platform — during the 2021 season.
-The NFL partnered with Clubhouse in April for the NFL Draft.
+Under the agreement, the league will host 20 sponsored conversations on Twitter Spaces — the app’s live audio platform — during the 2021 season.
+The league partnered with Clubhouse in April for the league’s annual player draft.

 The move underscores the NFL’s recent efforts to reshape its media business.